Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 5-5 record against the spread while finishing 5-5 overall in their last 10 games.
+- The Celtics have a 5-5 record against the spread while going 5-5 overall over their last 10 contests.

-- In their past 10 contests, the Celtics have hit the over seven times.
+- Seven of Celtics' last 10 games have gone over the total.

+- Boston has covered the spread in a higher percentage of its home games than road games.
+It has covered 23 times in 41 opportunities at home, and it has covered 22 times in 41 opportunities in away games.

 - When Boston scores more than 109.8 points, it is 40-21 against the spread and 49-12 overall.